There’s a difference between being alone and feeling lonely.

-If you identify just a little with one of these underlying causes, this acknowledgment is a strong first step.
+If you identify just a little with one of these underlying causes of loneliness, this acknowledgment is a strong first step.
 The Mind experts believe the next step is to develop greater insight into precisely why you feel this way, which helps with problem-solving later.
 You might discover something like:

 - “There’s no one who I can talk with daily to not feel so detached.”

 - “I decided to pursue treatment and recovery, so none of the people I used to know want to be in my life now.”

 - “My mental health condition isolates me from other people, which prevents me from talking or doing things with them.”